isomerpages/moe-haisingcatholic/_join-hsc/FAQ.md

 <h2><strong>B. General Information about Hai Sing Catholic School</strong></h2>
 <p><strong><em>1.
 What are the indicative PSLE score ranges for the different posting groups?</em></strong>
 </p>
-<p>The following are the PSLE score ranges for 2023 for the different posting
+<p>The following are the PSLE score ranges for 2025 Secondary One cohort
-groups:</p>
+for the different posting groups:</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>